Open spaces

 Why it matters

-Much of the form and character of Highgate can be attributed to its hilltop position and its green spaces.
+So much of the form and character of Highgate can be attributed to its hilltop position and its green spaces.

 Seen from above, the area’s major open spaces form an almost complete ring around the plan boundary, with Hampstead Heath and the Kenwood Estate to the South West, linking with Highgate golf course to the North West, Highgate and Queen’s Wood to the North, Parkland Walk to the East and Waterlow Park and Highgate Cemetery completing the ring to the South.